emnojacks/nedge-server/README.md

 - Sessions
 - Gym (admin)

 The Session and Goal tables are full CRUD.
-Full CRUD user and admin routes are still in production.
-Multiple routes are included but still in development for admin roles.
+Full CRUD user and admin models and routes are still in production.
+Multiple routes are included in the source code but still in development for admin roles.
 There is no front end access to the admin routes that are still in production.

-#### Client Side
+### Client Side Deets (included for reference)
-##### included for reference

 The client side was created with [Create React App](https://github.com/facebook/create-react-app) template TypeScript.